jp1995/kappa-launcher/README.md

 In the future I might try displaying the game and viewer number alongside the streams in separate columns.
 I looked into this a bit and I didn't find an obvious or easy way to achieve this.

 Using streamlink to get the possible quality values is slow.
 Getting this from the twitch API would be a lot better.
-However, as far as I know, this is currently not possible.
-So how does streamlink get the values?
+However, this is currently not possible.

 ## Additional info